Train and Run MACE on Cloud GPUs

 MACE is a fast, accurate interatomic model widely used in computational chemistry and materials science.

-This tutorial walks through training a MACE model on a cloud GPU using spot instances, then running batch inference — all with automatic checkpointing and preemption recovery.
+This tutorial walks through building a MACE image, training a model on a cloud GPU with spot instances, then running batch inference — all with automatic checkpointing and preemption recovery.
+It leads with the @anycloud.function() decorator (your code synced from git, no rebuild between runs) and shows the equivalent CLI command alongside.

 What you'll need